 “My greatest joy would be to become the first woman to set foot on the moon.”

-This post wouldn’t be complete without acknowledging Sally Ride, the first American woman in space on June 18, 1983 aboard the space shuttle orbiter Challenger.
+Who was the first American woman in space?
+Sally Ride made her journey to space on June 18, 1983 aboard the space shuttle orbiter Challenger.

 Born May 26, 1951 in Los Angeles, California, she’d completed degrees in physics and English.
 After seeing an ad in the Standford paper that NASA was searching for astronauts for the new space shuttle program, she filled out the form to be a mission specialist and mailed it to the Johnson Space Center in Houston.
 This was the first time in 10 years NASA had sought to hire astronauts.